 - Time: Some contraceptive methods such as condoms can be started immediately whereas others like an IUD can be used only a few weeks after delivery.
 Based on your need and body condition, you can decide which option is best for you after consulting your doctor.

 - Breastfeeding: Most birth control methods will not hamper your ability to breastfeed your child.
-However, some methods like the ones involving hormonal interference will leech into the breast milk and is therefore not recommended for your baby. .
+However, some methods like the ones involving hormonal interference will leech into the breast milk and are therefore not recommended for your baby. .
 A conversation with your doctor is best to figure out which birth control plans are most suited for you.

 - Efficacy: Some birth control methods are more efficient than others.
 Sterilisation, especially male sterilisation, is one of the most efficient methods of birth control whereas the natural method may not always guarantee a 100% result.

 The best way to decide your postpartum contraception method is to have an honest discussion with your doctor along with your partner.
 Chart a course for your family and decide when and if you want another child.
 Talk to your doctor about the benefits and disadvantages of breastfeeding. .
 Based on these choices for you and your family, you can decide on a plan of birth control that will take care of your health and your ability to look after your family.

 Note: It is highly recommended that before attempting to use either medicated or natural contraception you visit a specialist.
 Be cautious of side effects while on contraception.
 Doctors can recommend alternative dosages and chemical combinations if particular combinations of contraceptive chemicals do not agree with your body.